Article I, Organization

 Article VI, Membership

-Section 2.
-Regular Members: A Regular Member of the Corporation is one who has met the minimum established standards, has been approved by the Membership Committee, and is elected by a vote of 3/4 of the voting membership at the Annual Business meeting.
-A Regular Member shall be entitled to receive all publications, to a vote at business meetings, and to hold office at the time of approval.
+Section 3.
+Regular Members: A Regular Member of the Corporation is one who has met the minimum established qualifications and shall be entitled to receive all publications, to a vote at business meetings, and to hold office at the time of approval.
 Qualifications for Regular Membership Shall Be:

 A. Hold a Doctorate, or Master’s Degree, and have completed a minimum of two (2) years of experience or